“When G becomes naturalized, she and B hatch a plan to marry so that he may legally remain in the country and pursue the future he imagines.”

 TICKETS

 Tickets can be purchased online in advance.
-Please note, our Teatro Espejo ticket link will redirect you to the FAT ELEPHANT ticket site.
-(Tickets may be available for purchase at the door, pending availability.)
+Please note, our Teatro Espejo ticket link will redirect you to the FAT ELEPHANT THEATRE ticket/box office website.
+(Tickets may be available for purchase at the door, pending availability.
+We recommend securing your ticket online in advance.)

 Part of our 50th Anniversary Season!